 Textile

-Needlework will look best in the kitchen or nursery, as well as country-style rooms, which are characterized by cozy simplicity.
+Handicrafts will look best in the kitchen or nursery, as well as country-style rooms, which are characterized by cozy simplicity.
 Calm motifs are suitable for the bedroom.

 When the paint is dry, remove the pattern or move it and apply the next pattern using this or another pattern.